-When thinking about moving – whether it’s to retire somewhere new or simply for a change of scenery – most of us would prefer to go somewhere beautiful.
+When thinking about moving – whether to retire somewhere new or for a change of scenery – most of us prefer to go somewhere beautiful.

-Luckily, the UK is home to some of the most beautiful and diverse landscapes in the world – from snow-capped mountains to white sand beaches, and ancient woodlands to rolling hills.
-But you might be wondering which places in particular are some of the most inspiring to call home.
+Luckily, the UK is home to some of the world’s most beautiful and diverse landscapes – from snow-capped mountains to white sand beaches, and ancient woodlands to rolling hills.
+But you might be wondering which places are some of the most inspiring to call home.

-From the beaches of Cornwall to the remote isles of Scotland, here are nine of the most gorgeous (and unique) places to settle in the UK.
+From the beaches of Cornwall to the remote islands of Scotland, here are nine of the most gorgeous (and unique) places to settle in the UK.

 1. The Lake District